neo-con/chromadb-tutorial/README.md

-# Welcome to ChromaDB Repository!
+# Welcome to the easypeasy ChromaDB Tutorial!

 This repository provides a friendly and beginner's guide to ChromaDB's python client, a Python library that helps you manage collections of embeddings.
 Each directory in this repository corresponds to a specific topic, complete with its own README and Python scripts for a hands-on understanding.